artyom-vetlugin/ClosetAssistant/VISION.md

 - When I tap **Suggest Outfits**, the app returns **3–6** combinations using rules (see Section 6).
 - Suggestions include at least **Top + Bottom + Shoes**.
 - If there aren't enough items to form combinations, show a clear message and a shortcut to **Add Item**.
+- I can select a preferred season (defaults to current season); if none selected, current season is assumed.
+- I can toggle whether to include accessories in suggestions.

 ### 5.4 Visualize & Save Outfit